emilioxavier/MSUthemes/README.md

 ## Learn More

-For more detailed examples and comprehensive guides on using {MSUthemes}, including: - Complete examples with base R and ggplot2 - Advanced palette customization - Exporting publication-quality graphics - Best practices for data visualization
+For more detailed examples and comprehensive guides on using {MSUthemes}, including:

+- Complete examples with base R and ggplot2
+- Advanced palette customization
+- Exporting publication-quality graphics

 See the package vignette: